ryanawal12/cse15l-lab-reports/lab-report-5.md

 ---
 ### **Helpful TA:**

 No worries.
 Happy to help.
 Bugs inevitably manage to creep into our work.
 Sometimes all it needs is another perspective.
-To summarise the bug today and to recreate it for practice -
+To summarise the bug today and to recreate it for everyone's practice -

 #### The file & directory structure needed